Phillip Island

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Phillip Island has 54 active public transport stops, all of which are bus stops.
 These stops are served by five different routes that together offer 228 weekly passenger trips.
-The accessibility of the transport system is rated as moderate, with residents on average located 423 meters from the nearest stop.
+The island's transport accessibility is rated as moderate, with residents on average located 423 meters from the nearest stop.

-Each route provides an average of 32 trips per day, resulting in approximately four weekly trips per individual stop.
+Each day, an average of 32 trips run across all routes, equating to about four weekly trips per individual stop.

 Frequently Asked Questions - Transport